ProjetPP/Documentation/python-module-tutorial.md

     d = query(url, {'format': 'json'})
 ```

-Then, add this codein `requesthandler`:
+Then, add this code in `requesthandler`:

 ```
 import pickle